davidystephenson/longlivetheempress/daniel/README.txt

 The central board is is 27 inches by 18 inches.
 Print 1 copy, it can be printed single sided on extra large paper.

 The player board are 24 inches by 12 inches.
 Print 5 copies single sided on extra large paper.

+If necessary, PNG files are provided for each board that breaks them down into 8 inch by 10.5 inch squares that can be printed on Letter sized paper.